UtkarshPatel-9934/UtkarshsBookStore/UtkarshsBookStore/README.txt

 2022/03/29

+10:40
 - Clone the part 1 from the Github in Visual Studio 2019
 - add the Admi  area in the Areas folder
 - run the app to check everything works fine
 - hurray it works fine :)

+1:30
+- added a new branch called StartPart2 in the Github